davebenson/doom4-walkthrough/README.md

 Return to get the Yellow Keycard, watch the holographic replay, and use the Yellow Door.

 Drop down the elevator shaft.
-Before exiting the obvious way, turn around and look up to find a square duct: jump into it and find Elite Guard #4.
+Before exiting the obvious way, turn around and look up to find a square duct: jump into it and find ELITE GUARD 7.4.

 Exit the elevator shaft: you should recognize this as the site of an earlier Gore Nest battle.
 Make a hairpin turn to the right and go in the Yellow Keycard Door.